 The United States is the only industrialized country in the world without paid parental leave.
 The Family and Medical Leave Act (FMLA) has been in place since 1993.
 FMLA mandates 12 weeks of unpaid leave each year for parents of newborn or newly adopted children.

-Impact of US maternity leave
+The Negative Impact of US Maternity Leave

 Numerous studies have been done regarding length of maternity leave and both short and long term effects.
 There are a number of detrimental effects in returning to work at only 4-8 weeks postpartum:

 - It will significantly increase the cost of associated child care.